pawamoy/website/_posts/2018-02-01-docker-compose-django-postgres-nginx.markdown

 Now, this is enough for local development.
 But each time you restart your containers or services, the data in the Postgres databases will be lost.
-In production, we need these data to be permanent.
+In production, we need these data to be persistent.
 If we keep the data in production, let's keep them in local environment as well.
 To do this, we will use volumes, a feature of Docker: